kahfizulkifli/kahfizulkifli.github.io/_pages/about.md

 I work on Computer Systems, with an emphasis on **Systems Verification and Reliability**.
 I have 3 years of experience in conducting research with [Prof. Haryadi Gunawi](https://people.cs.uchicago.edu/~haryadi/) on the intersection between machine learning and systems.

 ## News
+* 2025/1: Paper on reducing tail latencies in SSDs with machine learning-powered I/O admission policy just got accepted at [EuroSys '25](https://2025.eurosys.org/).
+Thanks Dan, Rani, Peiran, Ray, and Prof. Har.
-* Aug.
-2024: Arrived at Charlottesville to start PhD
+* 2024/8: Arrived at Charlottesville to start PhD
-* Apr.
-2024: Graduated from Institut Teknologi Bandung.
+* 2024/4: Graduated from Institut Teknologi Bandung.
-* Feb.
-2024: Accepted PhD offer at University of Virginia.
+* 2024/2: Accepted PhD offer at University of Virginia.
-* Dec.
-2023: I successfully defended my Bachelor's thesis!
+* 2023/12: I successfully defended my Bachelor's thesis!

 ## Publications